Turkish language: Copula

+Bundan dolayıdır ki gitmedim. ("It is because of this that I did not go.")

+Only in this last situation is the copula strictly necessary.

+The copula is negated by suffixing it to the end of the adverb değil ("not").

+Other verbs

 Turkish verbs indicate person.
 They can be made negative, potential ("can"), or non-potential ("cannot").
 Furthermore, Turkish verbs show tense (present, past, future, and aorist), mood (conditional, imperative, inferential, necessitative, and optative), and aspect.
 The inferential suffix -miş^{4} is also glossed as a direct evidential or a mirative.
 Negation is expressed by the suffix -me²- immediately following the stem.